grame-cncm/faustwebsite/mkdocs/docs/community/powered-by-faust.md

 <div><a href="https://github.com/akjmicro/superclav_code"><img width="30%" class="mx-auto d-block" src="img/superclav.png"></a> </div>

 Coded in Faust, Superclav captures the spirit of an 18th century instrument, albeit in digital form.
 At heart, it's based on the well-known Karplus-Strong algorithm for a plucked string sound.
 [Aaron Krister Johanson](https://en.wikipedia.org/wiki/Aaron_Krister_Johnson) from the [UnTwelve](https://untwelve.org) group worked hard to develop an overall natural-feeling instrument using filtering, spatialization, reverb, and EQ.
-Several videos of Bach pieces are available to listen to [here](https://www.youtube.com/@AaronKristerJohnson).
+Several videos of Bach pieces played on Superclav are available to listen to [here](https://www.youtube.com/@AaronKristerJohnson).

 ### [ExternalChugins](https://github.com/celestebetancur/ExternalChugins)